StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week4.md

  - It was still feeding me mock data so i went to see what was wrong

+ - Now it's feeding me no data.
+I've tried about 15 times and nothing has worked so i'm taking a break.